 Our approach relies on an environment in which the AR HMD can (1) track itself relative to the environment, (2) generate a reasonable rough geometric model of the scene, and (3) display content clearly to the operator.
 Poorly-lit scenes, moving objects, or reflective materials can disrupt the AR HMD's tracking.
-However, our approach does work robustly in outdoor environments provided that the scene is in shadow or the weather is overcast, as evidenced in Fig. 5; the display of the AR HMD is faint but still usable.
-Such overcast weather is in fact preferred for outdoor photogrammetry as the ambient light prevents strong shadows from being baked into the model.
+However, our approach works robustly in outdoor environments where the scene is in shadow or the weather is overcast (see Fig. 5); the display of the AR HMD is faint but still usable.
+Overcast weather is in fact preferred for outdoor photogrammetry as the ambient light prevents strong shadows from being baked into the model.

 Our method of view generation is entirely geometry-based in that we do not analyze image features at runtime, and implicitly assume that all parts of the scene are equally feature-rich.
-Future work could analyze frames from AR HMD's camera at runtime to identify feature-rich or feature-poor areas and adapt the view generation accordingly.
+Future work could analyze frames from the AR HMD's camera at runtime to identify feature-rich or feature-poor areas and adapt the view generation by generating an anisotropic mesh to wrap around the scene [24].